 1. Introduction and Summary 1

-2. Community Listening Sessions 11
+2. The Community Listening Sessions 9

-3. Results of the Community Survey 18
+3. Summary of the Community Survey 16

-4. Police Reform and Reinvention Initiatives 30
+4. Police Reform and Reinvention Initiatives 27

-Oversight and Transparency Policies and Procedures 31 43

-Internal Operations and Practices Hiring and Training 48 58
+Governance, Oversight and Transparency Policies and Procedures Internal Operations and Practices Hiring and Training 28 39 45 53

-5. Initiatives for Future Consideration 62